Centering Community is Core to Health Equity

 UIC's academic health enterprise, UI Health, is based in the nation's largest urban healthcare community: the Illinois Medical District (IMD).
 Centered at the gateway to Chicago's South and West Sides, UI Health is committed to providing high-quality, innovative health and wellness services to some of the nation's most diverse communities.
 As the state's only public academic health enterprise with seven health science colleges and diverse health professions programs, UI Health is uniquely positioned to train future healthcare leaders, pursue innovative research, and translate our expertise to compassionate patient care for neighborhoods across Chicago, communities throughout Illinois, and beyond.
 UI Health's commitment to the community is a responsibility to engage our patients and community partners to address health disparities in pursuit of health equity.

 The UI Health community remains actively engaged with communities locally and across the state to design health interventions and practices that can improve the health and well-being of patients and their families.
-Some of the distinct programs and centers that are dedicated to activating communities to take control of their health are listed below.
+Listed below are some of the distinct UIC programs and centers that are dedicated to supporting communities in taking control of their health and wellness.

 Office of Community Based Practice at Mile Square Health Center Heading link